Thursday, November 21, 2024

 It was an incredibly complex decision, and as with all difficult decisions, it needed to come with the right amount of research.
 We needed to figure out what were the pros and cons associated with our participation in a region of the world that has such an egregious track record of human rights violations.
 There’s been killings and executions of queer citizens, there’s been slaughter of migrants at the border and there’s been horrific conditions for migrants that are building these projects in the region.
 So at first blush with this horrific history, I thought we should definitely not participate in anything.

 This led to a thoughtful and intentional series of events that we under-went to ultimately come to a conclusion on how to act.
 First off – we were adamant that we would not compromise on our values.
-Secondly, research – we spoke with as many NGO’s as possible, Amnesty international and Out Leadership to name a few, which advised us that Team Liquid participating and influencing was more effective than boycotting – under an assumption that we believed we could be part of change.
+Secondly, research – we spoke with as many NGO’s as possible, Amnesty international and Out Leadership to name a few.
+Some shared that they typically do not recommend boycotts, others advised us that Team Liquid participating and influencing would be more effective than not attending.

 Additionally, in my role as a Co-CEO of Team Liquid, we have a main quest of being the biggest multi-generational global esports team in the world and that goal is in jeopardy if we are not participating in one of the largest esports events in the world.
 But that can’t be the only reason to go.
 A lot of other teams were participating, but not really saying anything or doing anything.
 A lot of these other teams have different values than Team Liquid.
 We’re an organization that is about inclusivity and having a welcoming culture.
 Diversity, equity and inclusion are all important to us, as two of our three executive leaders are queer.
 It’s part of our DNA.